-Depending on your location and moon rise/set time, you may not be able to witness the full eclipse.
-Also, from your location, the Earth may not shadow the moon completely (total eclipse).
-That way you will witness only a partial lunar eclipse.
+Depending on where you are and the Moonrise/set time, you may not be able to witness the full eclipse.
+From your location, the Earth may not shadow the Moon completely.
+That way, you will witness only a partial lunar eclipse.

-Because the earth’s shadow is rather large, lunar eclipses can take a few hours to unfold.
+The Earth’s shadow is rather large, so eclipses of the Moon can take a few hours to unfold.

 This gives you plenty of time to both observe and work on your photography.
 You can test and adapt the camera settings to the ever-changing Moon brightness.